anderzeng/bonsai/README.md

-# Bonsai Tweak
+# Bonsai

-Inspired by Bonsai project from <https://www.frontendpractice.com/projects/bonsai>
+Inspired by the Bonsai project from <https://www.frontendpractice.com/projects/bonsai>